UdoGerhards/Nodejs-annotations/README.md

  - Prototyping
  - Simple Javascript objects

- Remark: The library is currently in **BETA state**.
+ **Remark**: The library is currently in **BETA state**.
 Do not use it in your production development unless you are sure there are no security risks and a proper working is assured!
 In any case I cannot provide any support to your developments.

 ## Usage